OpenNebula/docs/source/management_and_operations/edge_cluster_management/aws_cluster.rst

 * **Region**: this is the location in the world where the resources are going to be deployed.
 All the available regions are `listed here <https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html>`__.
 * **Instance types and AMI's**: these define the capacity of the resources that are going to be deployed and the operating system that is going to be installed on them.

-How to add a new AWS provider
+How to Add a New AWS provider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To add a new provider you need a YAML template file with the above information: